slevithan/awesome-regex/README.md

 *For building, testing, and playing with regexes.*

-### Best testers

-*The very best, in multiple categories.
-All include live match highlighting.*

 - [regex101](https://regex101.com/) - **Best free and best web-based tester**.
   - Flavors: Java, JavaScript, .NET, PCRE, RE2, Rust, and emulates Python.
   - Includes regex debugger (PCRE only).